Dishwasher-safe answers by item

 Some modern china is dishwasher safe, but hand wash antique, hand-painted, metallic-trimmed, or sentimental pieces.

-Most stainless steel or ceramic pet bowls are dishwasher safe.
-Wash plastic pet bowls only if labeled dishwasher safe.
+Most stainless steel or ceramic dog bowls and pet bowls are dishwasher safe.
+Wash plastic dog bowls only if they are labeled dishwasher safe.